Do you know that ferns have ten thousand different species? Yes, they have. But the caring process for each of them is more or less the same.

 For outdoor ferns

 We mostly hang the fern pots in our balconies or put them on the edge.
-There they will get enough light but be careful of keeping them under direct sunlight.
+There they will get enough light, though be careful of keeping them out of direct sunlight.

-As our balconies face the most of the daily heat from the sunlight the ferns will easily die.
+As our balconies face most of the daily heat from the sunlight, the ferns will easily die.
 So make sure that the place where you are keeping the fern pots is comparatively under indirect heat.

-Ferns do not like high or low temperatures.
-They grow preferably in medium temperature ranging from 60 to 75 F.
+These plants do not like too high or too low temperatures.
+They grow preferably in a medium temperature ranging from 60° to 75°F.

 For the indoor ferns

+Temperature is one of the most vital factors for keeping ferns alive indoors.
 Kitchens and bathrooms are the perfect places to keep them.
-But if the temperature of your bedroom and the living room goes up, which will certainly happen in the summer time, you need to cool down the temperature.
+But if the temperature of your bedroom and the living room goes up, which will certainly happen in the summertime, you need to cool it down.
 For that, you can use your air condition or in case you do not have one you have to water them consistently.

 For the outdoor ferns

-The summer season becomes very rough as the indirect heat makes the ferns dry very quickly.
-If the heat gets out of control and continuous watering also does not work then probably you must bring them inside.
+The summer season becomes very rough as the indirect heat makes these plants dry very quickly.
+If the heat gets out of control and continuous watering also does not work then probably you must bring any potted ferns inside.
 Though in the evening you can put them back into their place as evening breeze will keep them fresh.